DevExpress-Examples/out-of-maintenance-How-to-configure-a-BootstrapChart/Readme.md

 # How to configure a BootstrapChart

-Our new API members allow you to use argument and value data types to set up a BootstrapChart declaratively and programmatically.
+This example illustrates how to use the updated API members in order to set up BootstrapChart argument and values axes for different data types declaratively and programmatically.

 **See also:**
 [Chart, Polar Chart and RangeSelector- Deprecated API members have been removed](https://supportcenter.devexpress.com/internal/ticket/details/T928045)